ThatNerdSquared/dotfiles/readme.md

-This repo contains pretty much my entire software setup - everything from my scripts, editor configs, macOS settings, custom keyboard remaps, etc. Feel free to take a look around!
+This repo contains pretty much my entire software setup - everything from my scripts, editor configs, macOS settings, custom keyboard remaps, etc. Feel free to take a look around! (don't mind the unhinged comments).
 Many configurations may be specific to my setup, such as macOS-specific paths, but they should be easily adaptable to other platforms (at least *nixes - Windows may be a different story).

 Generally, I don't want to spent too much time maintaining my config, so you won't find anything particularly complex in here - no TWMs, big configuration